Skagit Valley HospitalClinic Hours

 Skagit Valley Hospital features a full range of services including the latest surgery techniques; Level III Emergency Department; well appointed Family Birth Center; diagnostics and an advanced heart and vascular institute that includes the only cardiac catheterization labs in the area.

 Families and friends are an important component of a patient's healing process.
-Please review our temporary restrictions and visiting hours before planning your visit.
+Please review our visitor policy before planning your visit.

 Where to Stay

 Skagit Valley Hospital is within minutes of several hotels in Mount Vernon and Burlington, just off Interstate 5.

 Monday - Friday, 7 a.m. to 7 p.m.